 Information for Pro Bono Attorney Supervisors

-- As soon as you have selected your volunteer(s), schedule an initial meeting with the student(s) to clarify your expectations for the project.
-This discussion should include all relevant deadlines, your expectations for professionalism, prioritizing of assignments, appropriate attire and office policies/ procedures.
-It can be helpful to give the student(s) assignments in writing so that there is a paper trail to refer back to if necessary.
+- Schedule an initial meeting with the student(s) to clarify your expectations for the project.
+Discuss all relevant deadlines, expectations for professionalism, and appropriate attire, and office policies/ procedures.
+It is helpful to give the student(s) assignments in writing.

-- When possible, include your volunteer in case-related activities particularly meetings with clients, witnesses or opposing counsel.
+- Include your volunteer in case-related activities—particularly meetings with clients, witnesses, or opposing counsel.

-- Provide substantive feedback on an ongoing basis both to reduce anxiety and to enhance the student’s ability to produce a quality work product.
+- Provide substantive feedback on an ongoing basis both to reduce student anxiety and to enhance the volunteer’s ability to produce a quality work product.

-- Educate your volunteer about ethical rules in areas such as conflicts, unauthorized practice and client confidentiality.
-A student volunteer who does not seek/receive appropriate supervision can put you at risk for malpractice liability.
+- Educate your student volunteer about ethical rules in areas such as conflicts, unauthorized practice, and client confidentiality.

-If you have any questions or concerns about your student volunteer, please contact the Assistant Dean for Pro Bono, Kimberly Emery, at 424-924-1419 or firstname.lastname@example.org.
+If you have any questions or concerns please contact Assistant Dean for Pro Bono Kimberly Emery at (424) 924-1419 or send an e-mail to email@example.com.